 When a prospective tenant is interested in the property, you will need to check whether they will be a ‘good’ tenant who will respect the property and pay the rent.
 This is the case regardless of whether you are using a letting agent to advertise the property or are marketing the property yourself.

-Remember that even good tenants can turn bad due to their personal circumstances - they may lose their job, be involved in a matrimonial split or even become ill.
+Remember that even good tenants can turn bad due to their personal circumstances - they may lose their job, be involved in the breakdown of a relationship or become ill.

-Initial practical steps you should take when considering a potential tenant include the following:
+Initial practical vetting steps you should take when considering a potential tenant include obtaining:

-- Obtain a credit report, this will give an indication of whether the applicant is a responsible person financially.
+- a credit report, this will give an indication of whether the applicant is a responsible person financially

-- Obtain references, these can be supplied by the applicant’s bank, a former landlord and their employer.
-You need to know if the applicant is good at paying the bills on time and whether they have ever been evicted from a property.
+- references, these can be supplied by the applicant’s bank, a former landlord and their employer.
+You need to know if the applicant is good at paying the bills on time and whether they have ever been evicted from a property

 Consider using a letting agency to save you the time and labour of finding a suitable tenant.
 Ask for recommendations from fellow landlords and make sure you consider the additional costs associated with using letting agencies.

-Landlords are also required to check the immigration status of prospective tenants in England only.
+In England, landlords are also required to check the immigration status of prospective tenants.
 You should make a copy of a tenant’s original documents that permit them to live in the UK and keep this copy while they’re your tenant and for a year after.
 For more information, read Right to rent.